-Figure: Example diagram from the ArchiMate Specification showing
+Figure: Example diagram from the ArchiMate Specification showing how Stakeholders, Drivers and Assessments are modeled.

 Meaning and Value

 This diagram is concerned with stakeholders and the value they derive from the system.
 The notification message has been specialized into three different types.
 Meanings have been associated with the messages: